Back to: Systematic Reviews

 - Developing a focused question

 - Report writing and dissemination

-The course is presented by Cardiff University’s Support Unit for Research Evidence (SURE) with support from other Cardiff University staff.
+The course is presented by Cardiff University’s Specialist Unit for Review Evidence (SURE) with support from other Cardiff University staff.
 SURE is a largely grant funded team founded in 2000.
 Its staff specialise in carrying out systematic reviews, researching and teaching review techniques.

 Course tutors have extensive experience of undertaking reviews and teaching evidence-based methodologies.
 They include:

 Fiona Morgan (Course Leader) has worked on reviews for a range of organisations including the Welsh Government, NICE, NHS Evidence and Public Health Wales.
 Current and recent projects include a Cochrane review on workplace obesity, a review on the prevention and treatment of dislocation following total hip replacement and systematic reviews to inform NICE guidance on tobacco harm reduction and weight management for children and young people.
 She advises Cardiff University staff and students undertaking literature and systematic reviews and teaches evidence-based methodologies for the University’s Graduate College, NISCHR CRC and the NHS.
 Fiona also lectures in research methods in the University’s School of Healthcare Studies.

 Bernadette Coles has worked as a site librarian for Cardiff University since 1987.
 She became involved in systematic reviewing when the Cochrane Prostatic Diseases and Urological Cancers Group was established in 1998.
 She is a co-author of 12 Cochrane reviews and 13 systematic reviews in other peer reviewed publications and has been coordinator of the Cochrane Information Retrieval Methods Group since 2006.
 She teaches a wide variety of courses including critical appraisal workshops for NHS staff and a ‘Searching for Evidence’ day for NISCHR CRC.